-Board Chair Godlewski commented that it was recently reported that COVID was a significant driver of the closure and market conditions.
+Board Chair Godlewski commented that it was recently reported that this closure is a significant driver of the market conditions because of COVID.
 Depending on what the economic recovery could look like it might be able to reopen or partially reopen.
 Verso closed both facilities in Wisconsin Rapids and Duluth, MN.
 There was talk that if market conditions improve, they might be able to think through a different strategy and do something.
 She adds that she would like to talk to Executive Secretary German about the taskforce that is working at the economic development opportunities in that area.
 A discussion needs to be had to see if there is a role for BCPL.